 We really are down the financial rabbit

 hole when current accounts offer higher interest rates than savings accounts while elsewhere countries declare negative rates of interest.
 But fiscal games are far from most people’s minds.
-After a long and meagre January full of stormy seas and stock market slumps, I’m guessing that a lot of people are more on the lookout for good news as we go into February.
+After a long and meager January full of stormy seas and stock market slumps, I’m guessing that a lot of people are more on the lookout for good news as we go into February.

-Well the best of the news is that the savvy saver isn’t in as much trouble as might be thought.
+Well, the best of the news is that the savvy saver isn’t in as much trouble as might be thought.
 It’s true that interest rates in the UK and around the world are not high, but, after losing everything in the credit crunch, banks are desperate to attract customers and their business saving savings.
 This is the reason for the unusual but useful high-interest current accounts that are now available with a whole range of rewarding bonuses.
 So …

-Tip 1: Get a high interest current account.
+Tip 1: Get a high-interest current account.

-The good news is that you can get around twice as much interest from these current accounts as you can from standard savings accounts (the ones that are supposed to offer high interest rates).
-Generally you need to pay a fee or have a minimum amount of money coming into the account and a couple of direct debits going out each month to qualify, but once you do some of the best financial products around are available to you.
+The good news is that you can get around twice as much interest from these current accounts as you can from standard savings accounts (the ones that are supposed to offer high-interest rates).
+Generally, you need to pay a fee or have a minimum amount of money coming into the account and a couple of direct debits going out each month to qualify, but once you do some of the best financial products around are available to you.
 Here are two of the best:

 Ideal for big savers.

 - 3% interest on balances between £3,000 and £20,000

 - 1%, 2% and 3% Cashback on various bills, depending on type.

 - Deposit £500 per month and have at least two monthly direct debits going out to qualify.

 More interest on smaller amounts.